-Admission to the U.S. remains subject to a determination by Customs and Border Protection officers at ports of entry and subjects may be subject to a 14-day quarantine upon arrival.
+Admission to the United States requires a negative COVID-19 PCR test within 72 hours of travel and remains subject to a determination by Customs and Border Protection officers at ports of entry and subjects may be required to quarantine upon arrival.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.